GSA/digitalcorps.gsa.gov/_projects/hrsa-piloting-a-peer-navigator-service-to-improve-access-to-public-benefits.md

 agency_logo: "/assets/images/agencies/HRSA.webp"
 title: "Piloting a Peer Navigator Service to Improve Access to Public Benefits"
 project_name: "Piloting a Peer Navigator Service to Improve Access to Public Benefits"
-summary: 'Supporting the "Having a child and early childhood" cross-agency life experience project at the Health Resources and Services Administration by designing the Alumni Peer Navigator (APN) that connected new mothers with social-emotional support, federal benefits programs, and community resources. '
+summary: 'Implementing human-centered design to improve access to public benefits for expecting parents in support of the "Having a child and early childhood" cross-agency life experience project at the Health Resources and Services Administration.'
 project_url: https://healthystart-tasc.org/alumni-peer-navigator-apn-services-playbook/
 youtube_url:
 impact_story_link: hrsa-piloting-a-peer-navigator-service-to-improve-access-to-public-benefits